 To relight or rekindle (a light, flame, etc.)

-Design and prototype is evolving simultaneously as serious investors capitalize their believes in the idea.
-The Probotic team expands with both technical engineer and software developer.
+Design and prototype are evolving simultaneously as serious investors capitalize on their beliefs in the idea.
+The Probotic team expands with both technical engineers and software developers.
 Tests show that we are closing in on a robust concept.

 “QUOTE custumer.”